Installing ArcGIS for Server on one machine

 In this topic

-The following steps guide you through the ArcGIS for Server installation process on one machine using the setup user interface.
+The following steps guide you through the ArcGIS for Server installation process on one machine.
 If you're installing ArcGIS for Server on multiple machines, see the instructions in Installing ArcGIS for Server on multiple machines.

 Upgrading to 10.3.1?
 For more information, see Existing ArcGIS for Server users.